diging/tethne-services/README.md

         ```

-* `./tethne-services/authors/Cluster.py`(InitialCluster)
+* `./tethne-services/authors/Cluster.py (InitialCluster)`:
-InitialCluster, as the name suggests, groups Author-Paper instances by similar Author names.
+InitialCluster, as the name suggests, groups Author-Paper instances by similar author names.
 In this process, we
 do not use any classification or machine learning approach.
 Initial Clustering is done to limit the size of comparisons when we perform the actual classification.
 For example: It is not efficient to compare papers by the authors 'BRUCE WAYNE' and 'CLARK KENT' using the classification model.
 We know they are 2 different people.
 While we build this initial cluster, we group together author_literals which are similar and have higher probability of actually belonging to the same cluster.